KQM-git/TCL/characters/geo/ningguang.md

 {% tab title="Passive" %}
 ### **Trove of Marvelous Treasures**

-Displays the locations of nearby ore veins on the mini-map.
+Displays the location of nearby **ore veins used in forging** on the mini-map.
 {% endtab %}

 {% tab title="Ascension 1" %}